SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/cluster_by.rst

 ``CLUSTER BY`` can be used to change clustering keys in a table.

-Read our :ref:`data_clustering` guide for more information.
+Read our :ref:`flexible_data_clustering` guide for more information.

 See also: :ref:`drop_clustering_key`, :ref:`create_table`.